Whole House Generator Buyer's Guide

 For homeowners wanting the ultimate entry-level whole-house standby, a 22kW is a perfect choice to reap all of the benefits of a whole-house generator over a regular home standby.

 A generator in the 27-36kW range is perfect for most homes since it replaces 75% of the 200 amps coming into your electrical panel.
 Since these generators are equipped with advanced load-managing hardware, like A/C shedding, you will hardly notice that the air conditioners kick on at different times, so they don't overload the system.

 If you want to back up the entire house as if a blackout never occurred, a 48kW generator is capable of producing a whopping 220 amps of electricity at 240 volts, which is nearly the same amount of power coming from the utility.

 Just like a light bulb needs a switch to turn on, your generator needs one too.
 An automatic transfer switch (ATS) allows your standby to spring into action the moment a power failure is detected.

-It does this by continuously sensing utility power, and after an outage is detected, it simultaneously starts the engine and disconnects electricity coming from the line and energizes your home's panel through generator power.
+It does this by continuously sensing utility power, and after an outage is detected, it simultaneously starts the engine and disconnects electricity coming from the line before energizing your home's panel through generator power.

-Typically, the average sized home has a 200-amp main breaker, so the maximum amount of electricity your home can consume is 200 amps.
+Typically, the average-sized home has a 200-amp main breaker, so the maximum amount of electricity it can consume is 200 amps.
 It's essential to get the same amperage switch as your home's panel.
 If you have 200-amp service, you'll need a 200-amp transfer switch.